-Mr. Wong Ling Sun, Vincent, MILT, aged 41, is the Chairman since 12 December 2014.
+Mr. Wong Ling Sun, Vincent, MILT, aged 42, is the Chairman since 12 December 2014.
 Mr. Wong was appointed as Executive Director of the Company on 16 October 2004.
 Before that, he was a Non-Executive Director of the Company.
 Mr. Wong was appointed as the Vice Chairman of the Board on 23 June 2014.
 He is also the director of all subsidiaries of the Group.
 Mr. Wong is the son of Mr. Wong Man Kit and Ms. Ng Sui Chun, the brother of Ms. Wong Wai Sum, May and the nephew of Mr. Wong Man Chiu, who is the engineering manager of the Group.
+He also holds directorship in three substantial shareholders as defined under Part XV Disclosure of Interests of Securities and Futures Ordinance ("SFO"), namely Skyblue Group Limited ("Skyblue"), Metro Success Investment Limited ("Metro Success") and JETSUN UT Company (PTC) Limited ("JETSUN").
 Mr. Wong graduated from The University of Winnipeg with a bachelor of arts degree in economics.
 Prior to joining the Group in 2002, he worked for a large smart card system provider company in Hong Kong.
-Mr. Wong has been a member of the Chartered Institute of Logistics and Transport ("CILT") in Hong Kong since 2014.
+Mr. Wong is a member of the Chartered Institute of Logistics and Transport ("CILT") in Hong Kong.
 Mr. Wong was an elected member of the Southern District Council from 2008 to 2015.
 As the Chairman, Mr. Wong is responsible for chairing and leading the Board in formulating the overall business strategies, monitoring the corporate development of the Group and maintaining good standard of corporate governance practices throughout the Group.

-Mr. Wong Man Kit, MH, FCILT, aged 74, is one of the founders of the Group.
+Mr. Wong Man Kit, MH, FCILT, aged 75, is one of the founders of the Group.
 He has been appointed as the honorary chairman since 12 December 2014.
 Before that, Mr. Wong was the Chairman.
 He is also the director of all subsidiaries of the Group.
-Mr. Wong has over 41 years' experience in the operation of public transport business in Hong Kong and contributes his valuable knowledge in formulating corporate strategies of the Group.
-Mr. Wong has been a fellow member of CILT in Hong Kong since 2000, and is the chairman of the Hong Kong Scheduled (GMB) Licensee Association and also a member of The Chinese General Chamber of Commerce.
+Mr. Wong has over 42 years' experience in the operation of public transport business in Hong Kong and contributes his valuable knowledge in formulating corporate strategies of the Group.
+Mr. Wong is a fellow member of CILT in Hong Kong, the chairman of the Hong Kong Scheduled (GMB) Licensee Association and also a member of The Chinese General Chamber of Commerce.
 Mr. Wong was an elected member of the Southern District Council from 1988 to 2007.
 Mr. Wong is currently the honorary president of The University of Hong Kong Foundation for Educational Development and Research.
 Mr. Wong has been granted the awards of "Medal of Honour" by the Hong Kong Government in 2000 and "Ten Outstanding Young Person Award" by The Hong Kong Junior Chamber of Commerce in the Ten Outstanding Young Persons Selection in 1981, both in recognition of his outstanding performance and contribution.
 Mr. Wong is the spouse of Ms. Ng Sui Chun, the father of Mr. Wong Ling Sun, Vincent and Ms. Wong Wai Sum, May, all of them are the Executive Directors of the Company.
 Mr. Wong is also the brother of Mr. Wong Man Chiu.
+He also holds directorship in three substantial shareholders as defined under Part XV Disclosure of Interests of SFO, namely Skyblue, Metro Success and JETSUN.